Skip to main content

 Kefteji

-Vegetable stew with fried peppers, tomatoes, pumpkin, and eggs.
-Served warm or cold as appetizer or light meal.
+A vegetable stew of fried peppers, tomatoes, pumpkin, and eggs, eaten warm or cold as a starter or a light meal.

 Allergens: